ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 6. For semi-auto navigation, you may enter as many waypoints as you want.
 For full-auto navigation, you can only input a single command to start the process
     - You will receive zero score if we find out that you are teleoperating the robot during navigation

+7. Repeat any level as many times as you want until the time limit

+8. Individual viva (short verbal assessment with the demonstrator) will be conducted, which will be used to scale your mark.
+See [example est map](../Week02-04/M1_marking_instructions.md) for more information.
+Furthermore, the same ITP across M2 and M3 will be used to scale your final M3 mark.
+Your total for M3 will be:

 #### Step 4:
 **Right after marking**